Quotient Technology Inc. [QUOT] stock Upgrade by Craig Hallum analyst, price target now $4.50

 Sponsored

+It opened the trading session at $3.97, the shares rose to $3.97 and dropped to $3.95, the range by which the price of stock traded the whole day.
+The daily chart for QUOT points out that the company has recorded -4.12% loss over the past six months.
+However, it is still -135.71% lower than its most recent low trading price.

-Compared to the average trading volume of 1.63M shares, QUOT reached a trading volume of 5163175 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.78M shares, QUOT reached to a volume of 5207949 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for QUOT shares is $4.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on QUOT stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.